 - Unifies existing and emerging concepts concerning vehicle crash dynamics

-- Provides a series of latest results in mathematical-based modelling from the front and oblique perspectives
+- Provides a series of latest results in mathematical-based modeling from front and oblique perspectives

 - Contains almost everything needed to capture the essence of model development and analysis for vehicle crash

-mechanical engineers working on vehicle dynamics and control; Signal processing engineers working on filtering, detection, tracking over communication networks; Mathematicians and Physician working on complex networks
+Mechanical engineers working on vehicle dynamics and control; Signal processing engineers working on filtering, detection, tracking over communication networks; Mathematicians and Physicians working on complex networks

 - Impact impulsive model